This is an advertisement

-Drunk driving, sometimes referred to as DUI or DWI, is a common but serious crime across the U.S. It goes without saying that driving under the influence of alcohol or drugs endangers the driver and others on the road.
+Drunk driving, sometimes referred to as driving under the influence (DUI) or driving while intoxicated (DWI), is a common but serious crime across the U.S. It goes without saying that driving under the influence of alcohol or drugs endangers the driver and others on the road.
 Penalties are generally harsh and can include license suspension, fines and jail time.
-DUI attorneys at Shumate, Flaherty, Eubanks & Baechtold will candidly and aggressively represent you if you face a first DUI offense or subsequent DUI charge.
+Our DUI attorney at Shumate, Flaherty & Eubanks, PSC, will candidly and aggressively represent you if you’re facing a first or subsequent DUI offense.

-Many think that a DUI arrest will lead automatically to penalties, but there are ways to challenge your charges.
-Police procedures can be scrutinized by an attorney to determine if there was any inappropriate conduct during your stop.
-An officer needs probable cause, both to stop your vehicle, and when asking you to perform a field sobriety test or Breathalyzer.
+Many think that a DUI arrest will automatically lead to penalties, but there are ways to challenge your charges.
+Police procedures can be scrutinized by an attorney to determine whether there was any inappropriate conduct during the stop.
+An officer needs probable cause, both to stop the vehicle and to request that the driver perform a field sobriety test or breath test.
 This means that there must be observable evidence supporting the fact that a driver was intoxicated while driving.
 Observable signs can include:

 • Glassy or bloodshot eyes